 CTSI Community PARTners facilitates relationships between community organizations and researchers to enhance collaborative research, foster public trust in research, and ultimately increase activities that promote health.

 CTSI Integrating Special Populations (ISP) Program provides guidance and resources on best practices for recruitment, specimen collection, and research methodologies that facilitates outreach to special populations or underrepresented populations in biomedical research (UBR) including pregnant women, newborns, children, older adults, individuals with disabilities, African Americans, and other ethnic minorities, people living in rural areas, and the LGBTQ communities.

 MACRO brings research to patients in acute care settings, such as the emergency department, ICU, and operating rooms.
 MACRO provides 24/7 screening and enrollment of research participants in these clinical settings.

 NuRSERy was created to facilitate and expand pediatric research that begins with the birth of a child.
-NuRSERy is based at the Magee-Womens Hospital of UPMC and provides on-site staff to coordinate participant recruitment and consent, perform study procedures and schedule visits and follow-up of participants.
+NuRSERy is based at the UPMC Magee-Womens Hospital and provides on-site staff to coordinate participant recruitment and consent, perform study procedures, and schedule visits and follow-up of participants.

 The Recruitment Playbook provides researchers and their teams with a customized catalog of recruitment resources that can be used throughout the recruitment process — from developing a recruitment plan to identifying additional strategies while actively recruiting.